tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 045.md

 - We make it to [[Champion's Gate]] and are escorted to [[Lucritia]].
 Arken is taken in by himself to speak with her.
 He tells her about the seal.
 - [[Lucritia]] mentions going into the city to visit the [[Cathedral of Saint Vitruvio]].
 She mentions an item that is a phalactery of saint vitruvio.
 	- When asking about the purpose of the seals, [[Lucritia]] tells [[Arken]] that they may be able to use them to summon a power to right some of the wrongs in the city.
+- Floating there is a ~12 foot tall, green humanoid, with 8 foot across angel wings guarding a symbolic fire next to a church that has been erected near the [[Champion's Gate]].
 -